-When I arrived in Livingstone, I had no idea what I was in for.
+When I arrived in Livingstone Zambia, I had no idea what I was in for.
 I came to see Victoria Falls and ended up having one of the most adrenaline-fueled weeks of my life.
-From river rafting through the world’s best rapids, to swimming on top of Victoria Falls in the devil’s pool, there is no shortage of adventurous activities to try.
+From river rafting through the world’s best rapids, to swimming on top of Victoria Falls in the devil’s pool, there are so many fun Victoria Falls tours to try.

 In this post, I’ve rounded up the best things to do in Victoria Falls.